refractionPOINT/lce_doc/docs/faq.md

 When the host is offline, the sensor will keep collecting telemetry and store it locally in a "ring buffer" (which limits the total possible size).
 When the host will get back online, the content of this buffer will be flushed to the cloud where D&R rules will still apply as usual.

+The same ring buffer is used during normal running of the sensor.
+It holds the full detailed telemetry generated within the sensor, even if it is not sent to the cloud in real-time.
+The cloud can then retroactively request the full or partial content of the ring buffer.
+See the [Exfil](exfil.md) section for more details.